Flavors from the Edo and Meiji Period Course

 Pick Up

-Sushi Karaku, a renowned Ginza sushi restaurant, recreates the Edo-period “onigiri-like nigiri”—each piece weighing about 50g.
-Though the rice portion is about three times larger than today's standard, the deliciousness of the vinegared rice means you'll find yourself polishing it off before you know it.
-Experience the evolution of sushi through its contrast with modern, delicate nigiri.
-A perfectly paired glass of rosé wine is also offered.
-Takeout (Edo-period nigiri only, reservation required) is available, making it an exceptional surprise gift.
+Sushi Karaku, a renowned Ginza sushi restaurant, recreates the Edo-period “onigiri-like nigiri”—each piece weighing about 50g—on its lunch menu.
+Though the rice portion is about three times larger than today's standard, the perfect balance of the vinegared rice's mild acidity and the topping's rich umami means you'll find yourself polishing it off before you know it.
+Savor five pieces of this robust yet delicate Edo-period flavor, recreated through the skilled craftsmanship of master artisans.
+Takeout (reservation required) is also available, making it an excellent choice for a gift that captures the sophistication of the era.

 TARO azabujuban Azabu-juban